diffblue/gitlab/doc/development/json.md

 At GitLab we handle a lot of JSON data.
-To best ensure we remain performant when handling large JSON encodes or decodes, we use our own JSON class instead of the default methods
+To best ensure we remain performant when handling large JSON encodes or decodes, we use our own JSON class instead of the default methods.

 ## `Gitlab::Json`